democracyforwardaotearoanewzealand/introduction/README.md

 * 1/06/2026: I have requested that Police arrest Chris Luxon and Andrew Little and Nicola Willis and charge them with perverting the course of justice: https://www.nzlii.org/nz/legis/consol_act/ca196182/s116.html regarding my ACC claim, my Ngāpuhi claim, et al.

-* 1/06/2026: I have reached out to Farry's menswear as they moved around the corner.
+* 1/06/2026: I have reached out to Farry's menswear as they moved a few hundred metres from Hamilton Chambers not long ago.
 They might have the key.

 **What is DF?**